Common Minke Whale

 Entanglements

-Minke whales may be taken occasionally as by-catch in fishing nets and other gear but it is not considered to have a large impact on their population, especially in the North Atlantic.
-There are very few reports of by-catch by the ICES Working Group on By-catch of Protected Species for the period 2008-2012 (ICES WGBYC 2010-2014).
+Common minke whales may occasionally be caught as by-catch in fishing nets and other gear, but this is not considered to significantly impact their population in the North Atlantic.
+Reports of by-catch incidents from the ICES Working Group on By-catch of Protected Species for the period 2008–2012 were very limited (ICES WGBYC, 2011–2014).
+Nonetheless, ongoing monitoring is critical, especially in regions where changes in fishing practices or gear types might increase entanglement risks (Øien et al., 2024).

 Competition with Fisheries

-Common minke whales are very important predators in the marine ecosystem, particularly in the Northeast and Central Atlantic stock areas.
-They are estimated to consume more than 1.8 million tonnes of prey annually in the northern northeast Atlantic stock area (NAMMCO 1998), much of which is commercially important species of fish such as herring, cod and haddock.
-This consumption is similar in magnitude to the total commercial fishery for pelagic fish in the area (Toresen et al. 1998).
+Common minke whales play a significant role as predators in the marine ecosystem, particularly in the Northeast and Central Atlantic stock areas.
+In the northern Northeast Atlantic stock area, they are estimated to consume over 1.8 million tonnes of prey annually, much of which consists of commercially important fish species such as herring, cod, and haddock (NAMMCO, 1998).
+This consumption is comparable to the total commercial fishery for pelagic fish in the region (Toresen et al., 1998).
+Skern-Mauritzen et al (2022) found that marine mammals altogether remove between three and nine times the biomass harvested by fisheries in the northeast Atlantic and that there are large geographical variations of the possible competition between fisheries and marine mammal species.

 Research in NAMMCO Member Countries

-All NAMMCO member countries (as well as Canada) have participated in the NASS and T-NASS surveys and the common minke whale has been a target species in all areas.
-These surveys are coordinated through the Scientific Committee of NAMMCO.
-In addition, each country conducts other important research on the biology and ecology of common minke whales.
+All NAMMCO member countries, along with Canada, have participated in the NASS and T-NASS surveys, with the common minke whale being a key target species.
+These surveys are coordinated through the NAMMCO Scientific Committee.
+In addition to these coordinated efforts, each country conducts independent research into the biology and ecology of common minke whales.

 Greenland